-Executive Vice President 2011- 2012
+Executive Vice President 2011-2012

-Chief Operating Officer 2006-2011
+Chief Operoting Officer 2006-2011

 Vice President Operations & Federal Relations 2004-2006

-Manager Federal Relations 2002-2004
+Monoger Federol Relations 2002-2004

+I have denote a sum an and the sec

 Second in command of an 80-person, \$20 million annual budget non-profit organization that provides experiential education and career development opportunities in Washington, D.C. for college and university students from across the country and around the world.